Tsingzao/banet/README.md

 On MSR-VTT: https://mega.nz/#!Q0RHXYLa!2svrqHyjXaMx59aMho4GujNCnLECHyaoWnkmjHWbwUo

-If you use the pretrained model, please make a directory named 'results', and then put the pretrained models into this directory.
+If you use the trained model, please make a directory named 'results', and then put the pretrained models into this directory.

 # Results
 ## Quantity